Akshithaa5/Akshithaa5/README.md

 - 👋 Hi, I’m @Akshitha hebbar
-- 👀 I’m interested in ...Python
+- 👀 I’m interested in ...FrintEnd Development
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...React.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...